Monopoles and foliations without holonomy-invariant transverse measure: The Seiberg-Witten equations

-The only thing remaining to prove is the existence of the gauge transformations $u_n$ satisfying condition 3 in definition \ref{defn of convergence}.
-By theorem 5.2.1 of \cite{kronheimer2007monopoles} one only needs to prove the boundedness of the analytic energy of $\{(A_n, \phi_n)\}$ on $\varphi_n^{-1}(K)$ for any given compact subset $K\subset M$.
-(The theorem in \cite{kronheimer2007monopoles} requires the manifold and the $\Spinc$ structure to be fixed but the same argument works for a sequence of manifolds satisfying conditions 1 and 2 of definition \ref{defn of convergence}.)
+The only thing remaining to prove is the existence of $(A,\phi)$ and the gauge transformations $u_n$ satisfying Condition (4) of Definition \ref{defn of convergence}.
+Without loss of generality, we may assume that the closures of $V_n\subset X_n$ and $U_n\subset X$ are compact manifolds with boundary.
+For a pair of positive integers $n\ge m$, let $\mathcal{E}^{an} (A_n|_{V_m},\phi_n|_{V_m})$ be the analytic energy of $(A_n,\phi_n)$ on $V_m$ as defined by \cite[Definition 4.5.4]{kronheimer2007monopoles}.
+We will show that for every $m$,

-Without loss of generality, assume that $\overline{V_n}$ is compact for each $n$.
-Fix a positive integer $m$ and let $n\to+\infty$, one only needs to prove: